 ENHANCE YOUR INCLUSION TOOLBOX

 Use these downloadable materials to help make your programs more inclusive of children with disabilities.
-If you are looking for something not listed or need more information or ideas, please email our Director of Inclusive Recreation AmandaKloo@inclusionproject.org or schedule a call with her to talk through your needs and see how we can help.
+If you are looking for something not listed or need more information or ideas, please email our Director of Inclusive Recreation AmandaKloo@inclusionproject.org to talk through your needs and see how we can help.

 We're actively developing DEI statements, services, and supports for our multiple sites to help provide inclusion guidance and NIP's resources and trainings have been so helpful!